danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/ResNet.md

-It has been observed that when scaling CNNs, not always the performance increases, due to training problems, since optimizing very big networks is hard.
+It has been observed that when scaling [[Convolutional Neural Network]]s, not always the performance increases, due to training problems, since optimizing very big networks is hard.

 ## Residual block
 The solution is changing the network, by allowing to learn identity functions thanks to **residual blocks**, implemented by adding **skip connections** between input and last activation.